Who We Are – Get to Know the Career Center

 Describe the services you provide for UNT students.

-My main role is to supervise and support the Career Ambassadors.
+My main role is to supervise and support the Career Ambassadors for the 2020-2021 academic year.
 Their primary role is more hands-on and involves making contact with students and offering them career-related services directly through workshops, events, or Quick Chat hours.
 I help train the Ambassadors and assist them in tapping into their creativity when thinking of ways to reach students.
 Occasionally, I provide direct services to students, such as reviewing and helping with resumes, cover letters, and other career-related inquiries.

 Why do you believe students utilize the career center?
 What are the benefits?